VikSil/CS50Web/README.md

 ## Problem Set 0 - Search

 For this problem set a replica of Google's front-end needs to be developed.
-This includes main search, image search and advanced search.
+This includes main search, image search and the advanced search.
 Search requests are sent to the actual Google via form action.

 + Technologies: HTML, CSS
 + [Requirements](https://cs50.harvard.edu/web/2020/projects/0/search/)